-Bandwidth requires its customer to obtain an LOA for all port in orders.
-While Bandwidth may not require that an LOA be included when submitting a port in order, we do require that our customers are able to provide an LOA to us when requested.
+Bandwidth requires its customers to obtain an LOA for all port-in orders.
+While Bandwidth may not require that an LOA be included when submitting a port in order, we do require that our customers can provide an LOA to us when requested.